 The good news is that there is a lot that businesses can do to combat this skills shortage depending on whether you need a short-term, mid-term or long-term strategy.

-For those businesses looking for a short-term strategy because they need to react quickly to changes in the market and be agile, but don’t have the ability or time to retrain existing talent, would need to procure that talent.
+Those businesses looking for a short-term strategy because they need to react quickly to changes in the market and be agile, but don’t have the ability or time to retrain existing talent, would need to procure that talent.

-These businesses either need to hire talent pertently and pay a premium, get contractors in which have done the job before and can support a short need, or engage a services firm to do it for you.
+These businesses either need to hire talent pertinently and pay a premium, get contractors in which have done the job before and can support a short need, or engage a services firm to do it for you.

-The problem is this all comes at a premium cost.
+the problem is this all comes at a premium cost

-The bottom line is, if you want to source talent in the emerging technology space quickly and want someone who has already done the job before then you’ll need to be prepared to pay a premium, with salaries likely to rise by 10% or 20% as demand only continues to compound.
+The bottom line is if you want to source talent in the emerging technology space quickly and want someone who has already done the job before then you’ll need to be prepared to pay a premium, with salaries likely to rise by 10% or 20% as demand only continues to compound.

 In fact, if you’re facing a skills shortage and are desperate to bolster headcount quickly, we would recommend you plan a mixed solution of reskilling staff, outsourcing, hiring contractors and engaging consultancy partners.
 Capitalising on the work from home revolution by hiring remote domestic or even remote international workers is also an option for some businesses.